 For a selection of PPP 'spout pots' - with blind spouts - click here.

-These examples are all un-numbered but, based on a single numbered piece they match Early Series 79.
+These examples are all un-numbered but, based on one solitary example recorded with a number they match Early Series 79.

-Judging by a shape book sketch, the same shape was revived in the immediate post-war years as Later Series 145, but no numbered example of that is recorded.
+Judging by a shape book sketch, the same shape was revived in the immediate post-war years as Later Series 145 but no numbered example of that is recorded at all.